izzyacademy/gpt5-demo/PRD.md

 The Cosmos DB database and container/collection will be retrieved from the environment variables `COSMOS_DATABASE` and `COSMOS_CONTAINER` respectively.

 We are using `pydantic` version 2.11.7, `fastapi` version 0.116.1 and `azure-cosmos` 4.9.0

+Also create tests for the application and make sure that it works before you finalize the code changes.